What is TBI?

 TBI results in a wide variety of symptoms that may occur immediately after the injury or appear several weeks or months later.
 When a combination of symptoms lasts for an extended period of time, this is generally referred to as persistent post-concussive symptoms.

-In general, TBI symptoms may include physical, sensory, cognitive, behavioral, and mental symptoms.
+In general, TBI symptoms may include cognitive, behavioral, physical, and sensory symptoms.

 Physical symptoms include pain, persistent headaches or headaches that worsens, fatigue, nausea, vomiting, dizziness, vertigo or loss of balance, seizures, tremors, weakness or numbness in fingers and toes, and loss of coordination.